Previous: Setting Generalized Variables, Up: Generalized Variables [Contents][Index]

 operate on.

-This macro enables you to easily define setf
+This macro enables you to easily define setf methods for simple

 cases. name is the name of a function, macro, or special form.